o3de/o3de.org/content/docs/welcome-guide/setup/installing-linux.md

 O3DE will be installed in the default location: `/snap/o3de/x1/<version>`, where `<version>` is the version of the installer.
 Example: `23.05.0`.

-When installation is complete, you can find **Project Manager** and other tools in `<install-directory>/bin/Linux/profile/Default`. `snapd` will add this to your shell environment's path.
+When installation is complete, you can find **Project Manager** and other tools in `<install-directory>/bin/Linux/profile/Default`. `snapd` will add this `Default` directory to your shell environment's path.

 Example of launching Project Manager from the shell:
 ```shell